-Each student should strive to look neat.
-Personal appearance reflects personal pride.
+Personal appearance and hygiene reflect personal pride.
+Students are expected to keep themselves clean to maintain personal health.
+Showers and laundry are available to students who do not have outside access to these amenities.
 Clothing that disrupts the educational process or causes health or safety problems will not be acceptable.
 All types of head gear including hoods are not be worn during the school day.
 Winter coats are to be kept in students' lockers during the school day.
 Clothing must fully cover students' undergarments, chest, stomach, and buttocks.
 Clothing that displays alcohol or drug slogans, obscenities, vulgarities, sexual references, pornography, and/or other words, slogans and graphics, and shoes deemed inappropriate by school authorities are prohibited in school.
 Students wearing inappropriate clothing will be sent to the principal's office where they will be asked to change their clothing.
-Defiance and/or repeated offenses will result in disciplinary action.
+Defiance and/or repeated offenses will result in disciplinary action or referral to the school counselor/social worker.